kunmi5/Awesome_Store_Sales/README.md

 and project_status = 'Completed';
 ```

-_Retrieve the names of employees who share the same last name as another employee, along with their respective departments._
+#### Retrieve the names of employees who share the same last name as another employee, along with their respective departments.

++ Insight: _While seemingly trivial, this may help identify familial ties or just handle data ambiguity in HR systems._
 ```sql
 select distinct e1.first_name, e1.last_name, e1.department
 from employees_details as e1